 - Green Onions, finely chopped

 - Cilantro Leaves, for garnish

 - Preheat the oven to 425º.

-- In a large bowl, combine the egg, soy sauce, sesame oil, fish sauce, garlic, ginger, and cilantro.
+- In a large bowl, combine the egg, soy sauce, sesame oil, fish sauce, garlic, ginger, cilantro, and almond flour.
 Season the mixture lightly with salt and generously with black pepper.
 Once you have everything well mixed, add in the ground turkey and use your hands to break up the meat and mix in the wet mixture.
 Form into small-medium meatballs and line them up on a greased baking sheet.
 Bake the meatballs for 15-20 minutes, or until browned and firm.

 - While your meatballs are cooking, combine the broth with the miso paste, chili paste, ginger, garlic, and dried mushrooms.
 Bring to a simmer for 15 minutes.
 Remove the ginger and garlic pieces and then stir in the carrots and spinach.
 Cook your noodles according to the package instructions and then drain and rinse.
 Ladle the broth among 4 serving bowls and then arrange the noodles, meatballs, soft-boiled eggs, and garnishes.
 Then, get slurping and enjoy!

 - *Start out small with the chili paste and taste the broth.
 If you want more heat you can always add more!